Play and Record Sound with Python

-- NumPy is only needed if you want to play back and record NumPy arrays.
+NumPy is only needed if you want to play back and record NumPy arrays.
 The classes sounddevice.RawStream, sounddevice.RawInputStream and sounddevice.RawOutputStream use plain Python buffer objects and don’t need NumPy at all.
 If you need NumPy, you should install it with your package manager or use a Python distribution that already includes NumPy (see above).
-Installing NumPy with pip requires a compiler and several additional libraries and is therefore not recommended for beginners.
+You can also install NumPy with pip, but depending on your platform, this might require a compiler and several additional libraries:

 Once you have installed the above-mentioned dependencies, you can use pip to download and install the latest release with a single command: